 Whether you are engaging the Indigenous community for purely business reasons, or if you want to be more inclusive, the following lists can help your organization learn from others who have done this successfully.

-Reflection – being ready to do it right
+Pre-planning – being ready to do it right

 - Establish a concrete business case for proactively including more employees from the Indigenous community.
 A short-term philanthropic endeavour is less likely to be sustainable.

 - Be aware of making assumptions - knowing enough about the Indigenous community to think you understand, but not enough to know you’re wrong.
 Understanding the Indigenous demographic has a host of cultural nuances will prevent trying to fit a “square into a circle.”

-- Anticipate any systemic barriers, such as how and where you recruit, and try to remove or mitigate them in advance.
+- Anticipate any systemic barriers such as how and where you recruit and try to remove or mitigate them in advance.
 See challenges as opportunities to learn.

 - Clearly communicate your plan to existing employees and unions in advance.